TL;DR

 Soft Support — Position 4

-Position 4 (Soft Support) serves as the team’s playmaking roamer and is the most active role in Dota 2.
-Position 4 starts partnered with the Offlaner, helping them harass and preventing the enemy support from pulling camps.
-They’re instrumental for securing early-game objectives like Power Runes, Bounties, Shrines, Lotus Pools, as well as ganking other lanes.
+Position 4 (Soft Support) is the most active role in Dota 2.
+They act as the playmaking roamer, beginning partnered with the Offlaner, helping them prevent the enemy support from pulling camps.
+They’re vital for securing early game objectives, like Power Runes, Bounties, Shrines, and Lotus Pools.
+Pos 4 players are also required to gank other lanes.

 Hard Support — Position 5